wanghaisheng/responsive-landing-page-starter/content/blog/en/add-sip-calls-to-webrtc-video-sessions.md

 ![Project created dialog within the Vonage Video API dashboard](/content/blog/add-sip-calls-to-webrtc-video-sessions/ot-project-created.png "Project created dialog within the Vonage Video API dashboard")

-Once it's created, copy the API Key &amp; SECRET and paste them into your `.env` file as the `videoApiKey` and `videoApiSecret` respectively.
+Once it's created, copy the API Key and Secret and paste them into your `.env` file as the `videoApiKey` and `videoApiSecret` respectively.

-Now create a voice application and use the API Key &amp; Secret as the `voiceApiKey` and `voiceApiSecret`.
+Now create a voice application and use the API Key and Secret as the `voiceApiKey` and `voiceApiSecret`.
 You'll need to purchase a number and associate it with your voice application.
 Use that number as the `conferenceNumber` variable.

 Finally, enter the ngrok or Heroku url as the serverUrl.